zoot101/snapraid-daily/README.md

 the config file **/etc/snapraid-daily.conf**

-As before, it's good idea to test the start/end hooks on their own before using them with **snapraid-daily** to make sure they work as desired.
+As before, it's good idea to test the start/end hooks on their own before using them with **SnapRAID-DAILY** to make sure they work as desired.
 To do that call it directly like below with the "start" and "end" arguments.

 ```bash